Sources of Electricity

 - Much of the electricity produced in Canada is clean, plentiful, and inexpensive.

-- Electricity is especially inexpensive in low usage hours, such as overnight, which is the most common time to charge electric vehicles.
+- Electricity is especially inexpensive during low usage hours, such as overnight and on weekends, which is the most common time to charge electric vehicles.

-- HEVs and PHEVs produce fewer emissions than vehicles using internal combustion engines alone.
+- HEVs and PHEVs in gasoline mode produce fewer GHG emissions than vehicles using internal combustion engines alone.